 Young kids absolutely LOVE play dough and I always have some on hand ready to whip out at times that my kids are particularly restless.
 It’s amazing how play dough has the power to focus kids, plus it’s really good for helping develop fine motor skills!

 You could allow it to be a free activity and just let the kids use their imaginations to build whatever they want for a designated amount of time.
-However, in my classes I prefer to use it as a way to reinforce some English so I have play dough mats on hand for them to use.
+However, in my classes I prefer to use it as a way to reinforce some English so I always have play dough mats on hand for them to use.

 Sometimes I give them word mats of the vocabulary we are learning, and invite them to make the letters of the word out of play dough, or number mats to practise counting.
 Or I might ask them to make particular animals, or fruits, or make a certain number of items, or make something of a particular colour – anything that will help revise basic vocabulary.